Innaivo/Interactive-Dictionary-in-Cpp/README.md

 ## Installing dependencies

-The following dependencies are used to parse data in .json format.
+The following dependencies are used to parse data in .json format:

 ```C++
 #include <fstream>